NForza/k8s-labs/ghost/README.md

           claimName: mysql-pv-claim
 ```

+Apply this manifest.

-You will need to create the database in the MySQL database:
+You will need to create the database in the MySQL database (password is root):

 ```
 $ kubectl exec -it mysql-<your-instance-here> -- mysql -u root -p